The school colours are red, grey and white.

 Jewellery in school

-Children are not allowed to wear any sort of jewellery in school.
-This includes rings, bracelets and necklaces, The only type of earrings permitted is studs and children should be able to remove these themselves for PE.
+Children are not allowed to wear any sort of jewellery in school except for stud earrings which they should be able to remove themselves for PE.
+There is an exception for religious jewellery which will need to be covered during PE lessons for safety if it cannot be removed.
 Children should only wear a watch if they can tell the time and then they wear it at their own risk.
 This is a reasonable request made to ensure the safety of all our children and the security of their belongings.